The Evolution of Natural Language Models: Understanding Their Impact on AI

 Pre-training has become the dominant approach:

-With prompting, fine-tuning, and retrieval augmentation, a single model can support dozens of use cases.
+With prompting, fine-tuning, and retrieval augmentation, a single model can support numerous use cases.

 Real-World Applications